Algorithmic properties of inverse monoids with hyperbolic and tree-like Sch\"utzenberger graphs: Preliminaries

 Let $\Gamma$ be any symmetric digraph.
 A \emph{geodesic path} in $\Gamma$ is a path $p$ such that the length of $p$ is exactly $d(\alpha(p),\omega(p))$.
 In particular, any non-loop edge is a geodesic.
 For vertices $u$ and $v$ of $\Gamma$, we sometimes use $[u,v]$ to denote a geodesic path from $u$ to $v$.

-For any subgraph $X$ of $\Gamma$, denote the graph induced by the vertices of $\Gamma$ which are at distance at most $r$ from $X$ by $X^{+r}$.
+For any subgraph $X$ of $\Gamma$, denote by $X^{+r}$ the graph induced by those vertices of $\Gamma$ which are at distance at most $r$ from $X$.
 We refer to this subgraph as the $r$-neighborhood of $X.$ In particular, for a vertex $x_0$, $x_0^{+r}$ is the closed disk of center $x_0$ and radius $r$, which we denote by $D_r(x_0)$.
 The diameter of a connected subgraph $X$ is